CopernicaMarketingSoftware/AMQP-CPP/README.md

 If server is unable to process a message, it will send send negative acknowledgments.
-Both positive and negative acknowledgments handling are implemented as callbacks for that should be installed on the object that is returned by the confirmSelect() method:
+Both positive and negative acknowledgments handling are passed to callbacks that you can install on the object that is returned by the confirmSelect() method:

 ````c++